Hakura77/TIGR-Assignment-2/Refactoring_document.md

      - Category: Couplers
      - Location: TigrParser.py line 62 self.drawer.__getattribute__
      - Reasons: break encapsulation of drawer
-     - Strategy: make a method in class TigrParser to use
+     - Strategy: make a method in class TigrParser to use instead of using the using Drawers private method

 3. Bad smells: Duplicate Code
-     - Category:
+     - Category: Dispensables
      - Location: all the error handling in TigrParser.py and TigrReader.py
      - Reasons:
                 1.The error handling is all over the place